+General Admission Requirements.
 Entrance is open to career-minded people who would be able to obtain and utilize the skills taught and become employed.
 Prospective students must:

-- Provide documentation of having a high school diploma, official transcript showing secondary school completion, GED or its equivalent. - Having evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma. - ATB TESTING POLICY ATB is no longer accepted by the Department of Education as a basis for granting financial aid. - Proof of age. - If enrolled under a training agreement with a government agency, institution district, and /or other entity, meet the admission requirements set out in the training agreement and those listed above. - Complete an application for enrollment. - They must pass a Wonderlic Basic Skills Test with a score of 200 for Verbal Skills and 210 for Quantitative Skills.
-This is a proficiency of grade 6.5.
+- Provide documentation of having a high school diploma, official transcript showing secondary school completion, GED, or its equivalent. - Provide evidence that verification of a foreign student's high school diploma has been performed by an outside agency that is qualified to translate documents into English and confirm the academic equivalence to a U.S. high school diploma.